EE broadband routers

 EE Smart Hub features

-All EE’s broadband packages are now supplied with it’s latest EE Smart Hub, which works with both its ADSL2+ and Fibre broadband packages.
+All EE’s fibre broadband packages are supplied with its latest EE Smart Hub.
 The EE Smart Hub is very similar to routers offered by its main competitors and boasts the following features:

 EE Smart Hub